 I’m sure you can recall a time in which the market responded to major news (i.e. trade wars), such as SEC investigations or a company that failed to make earnings.

 Or better yet, a company whose share price tanked over a simple tweet.
 We all know that earnings times, in particular, are times of volatility.
 Although the significant price moves may be alluring, they can be dangerous as well.

 Once in a trade, you might find getting out difficult and experience slippage on your stop loss.
 The end result: your account is exposed to more risk than it should.

 To avoid this, ensure you check both the economic and earnings calendar and steer clear of trading before these announcements.

 If acting on news, stock tips and financial reports were the real keys to trading success, then everyone would be rich.
 You must keep in mind that profits in day trading aren’t made from trading the news.
 Check out quantdata for up to date news and company reports.

 Another scenario we will inevitably run into is the surprise news announcements.
 They are rare, but when they do occur the slippage might be substantial.
 So to prevent this, have a stop loss in place; otherwise, you’ll be staring down the barrel of a massive loss.

 We also see slippage in markets that trade thinly with low volume, and large bid-ask spreads.
 To prevent this ensure sufficient volume and float; my personal preference is a minimum volume of 300,000 with a tight bid/ask spread.

-I will give you some final advice to manage your risk:
+I will give you some key points to manage your risk and help prevent slippage:

 You can’t wholly avoid slippage; think of it as a cost, like commissions.
 Sometimes it’s a cost worth paying, but not all the time.